IWTC Corry Station Sailor Hones Technology Skills for National Security

-210723-N-N0484-0004 PENSACOLA, Fla.
-(July 23, 2021) – Seaman Emily Hollingsworth, A Belton, Texas native, attached to Information Warfare Training Command (IWTC) Corry Station onboard Naval Air Station Pensacola Corry Station, Pensacola, Florida, poses for a photo during watch.
+PENSACOLA, Fla. — A Belton, Texas native is stationed at a Navy training command learning technical skills to become an information warfare professional.

+After graduating boot camp one month ago, Seaman Emily Hollingsworth arrived at Naval Air Station Pensacola Corry Station, Pensacola, Florida, at the Information Warfare Training Command (IWTC) Corry Station.
 She will soon begin Information Systems Technician (IT) "A" School and report to her first fleet assignment.

-(U.S. Navy photo)
+Information technology is critically important in the Navy.
+ITs are enlisted Sailors who play vital roles in network administration, data management, and software implementation.
+Their efforts ensure successful execution of communications networks, shipboard control systems, and intelligence sensors and systems.
+An IT’s day-to-day job truly depends on the mission.
+Opportunities are wide-ranging and include operating global satellite communications systems, installing and maintaining computer systems throughout the fleet, analyzing adversaries’ capabilities, and serving as administrators on mainframe computers and networks.

+Hollingsworth graduated from Belton High School in 2020 and joined the Navy one year later.

 |Date Taken: